ADGEfficiency/energy-py/readme.md

 - tools to run experiments

 The design philosophies of energy_py
+- simplicity
+- iterative design
-- simple class heirarchy structure (maximum of two levels (i.e. parent child)
+- simple class heirarchy structure (maximum of two levels)
-- utilize Python standard library (deques, namedtuples etc) where possible
+- utilize Python standard library (deques, namedtuples etc)
 - utilize TensorFlow & TensorBoard
 - provide sensible defaults for args

+energy_py was heavily infulenced by Open AI [baselines](https://github.com/openai/baselines) and [gym](https://github.com/openai/gym).

 ### Agents

-energy_py is currently focused on a high quality impelementation of DQN and implementations of naive and heuristic agents for comparison.
+energy_py is currently focused on a high quality impelementation of DQN and along with naive and heuristic agents for comparison.

-DQN was chosen because it is
+DQN was chosen because:
-- established algorithm,
+- it is an established algorithm,
-- many examples of DQN implementations,
+- many examples of DQN implementations on GitHub,
 - highly extensible (DDQN, prioritized experience replay, dueling, n-step returns - see [Rainbow](https://arxiv.org/pdf/1710.02298.pdf) for a summary
 - most energy environments have low dimensional action spaces (making discretization tractable).
 Discretization still means a loss of action space shape, but the action space dimensionality is reasonable.
+- ability to learn off policy

 Naive agents include an agent that randomly samples the action space, independent of observation.
 Heuristic agents are usually custom built for a specific environment.
 Examples of heuristic agents include actions based on the time of day or on the values of a forecast.